 I don’t have to tell you who Ed Sbragia is, right?
 This isn’t Wine101.
 Buy a book or something.

 This is not a mind-bogglingly good wine, but definitely a place-mark of this ridiculous vineyard.
-Clear and bright and an absolute chameleon of nuances–sorry for the disjointed notes–it’s a big bold beauty from the master.
+Clear and bright and an absolute chameleon of nuances, it is a big bold beauty from the master.

 2009 SBRAGIA FAMILY VINEYARDS Cabernet Sauvignon Monte Rosso Vineyard Sonoma Valley 14.8